 - promote germane load

 - Intrinsic cognitive load is complex to understand in the real world.
 Simplifying content might make it more readable, but it may also hamper memory.
 Research shows that hard-to-read fonts aid memory formation.
-Read the article on how fonts affect cognition (linked below).

 - Creative thinking and divergent think are both promoted by obscuring information (construal level theory).
 It might help to increase extraneous cognitive load through background music or trying to focus on details with a bird’s eye view.